Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 Here’s how he describes it: “User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.”

-Don Norman’s definition tells us that, regardless of its medium plenty of non-digital UX (and there are lots out there) UX Design encompasses any and all interactions between a potential or active customer and a company.
+Don Norman’s definition tells us that, regardless of its medium, UX Design encompasses any and all interactions between a potential or active customer and a company.

-As a scientific process, it could be applied to anything; street lamps, cars, Ikea shelving, and so on.
-However, despite being a scientific term, its use since its inception has been almost entirely within digital fields; one reason for this is that the tech industry started blowing up around the time of the term’s invention.
+Note that there’s plenty of non-digital UX out there.
+As a scientific process, it can be applied to anything; street lamps, cars, Ikea shelving, and so on.
+However, despite being a scientific term, its use since its inception has been almost entirely within digital fields.
+One reason for this is that the tech industry started blowing up around the time of the term’s invention.

 You can learn all about the fascinating history of UX design in this article.